gdsbook/book/notebooks/04_spatial_weights.md

     3. Why is there no `rook=True` option in `hexLat2W`, as there is in `lat2W`?

 6. The *Voronoi diagram* is a common method to construct polygons from a point dataset.
 A Voronoi diagram is built up from *Voronoi cells*, each of which contains the area that is closer to its source point than any other source point in the diagram.
 Further, the Queen contiguity graph for a *Voronoi diagram* obeys a number of useful properties, since it is the *Delaunay Triangulation* of a set of points.
-    1. Using the following code, build and plot the voronoi diagram for the *centroids* of Mexican states, with the states and their centroids overlayed:
+    1. Using the following code, build and plot the Voronoi diagram for the *centroids* of Mexican states, with the states and their centroids overlayed:
     ```python
     from pysal.lib.weights.distance import get_points_array
     from pysal.lib.cg import voronoi_frames